HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 | openLdap  | 1                      | openLdap   | openLdap        | 100 m                           | 1024 Mi                           |

-- The modifications recommended in [small-config-helm-values](#recommendations) lead to an improved response time and throughput by 50% compared to using the [default minimal values in the Helm chart](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md#containerization-requirements-and-limitations).

 !!!note
      For more information on OS tuning, Web Server tuning, JSF best practices, and other performance tuning	guidelines and recommendations for traditional deployments, refer to the [Performance Tuning Guide for Traditional Deployments](../traditional_deployments.md).

-### Recommendations
+### DX Compose tuning

+For tuning details and enhancements made to DX Compose during the tests, each step is mentioned below.

+## Results

-- For a small-sized workload in AWS, start the Kubernetes cluster with a single node with at least a c5.2xlarge instance to support a load of 1,000 users.
-Currently, default CPU and memory values in the [Helm chart](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md#containerization-requirements-and-limitations) are the minimum values for DX to work.
+For a small-sized workload in AWS, the Kubernetes cluster should be started with a single node using at least a c5.2xlarge instance to support a load of 1,000 users.
+The CPU and memory values used are detailed below.
+The test results showed no errors or pod restarts throughout the execution.
+After implementing the tuning changes, both the total average response time and overall throughput improved significantly.
+Additionally, the average response time for the top five requests showed a noticeable improvement, further validating the effectiveness of the optimizations.

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
 Note that the OpenLDAP pod is not for production use.